tam-carre/metalborn/webapp/docs/Elm_encapsulation_best_practices.md

 Helper modules expose helper functions, as opposed to a simple `Page`.
 We therefore have to be use special conventions to make it easy for readers to distinguish public APIs from module internals.

-This is what it looks like:
+Though it is uncommon in the Elm ecosystem, this is what I like to do:

 ```elm
 {-| Ensure low-level APIs remain private